-In 2015, as in previous year's, growth remains our primary objective.
-A sustainable increase in our earnings is also an important element of our strategy.
+In 2015, as in previous years, growth remains the primary objective.
+A sustainable increase in earnings is also an important element of the company's strategy.

 B. Risk report

 The risk situation for zooplus AG has not changed materially in comparison to the presentation in the 2014 annual report (pages 54 to 59).